When the System Spits Out the Change Agent

 The Real Risk

-Itโs hiring or promoting the right leaderโthen letting the organization chew them up.
+The biggest risk isnโt the discomfort and gossip making some noise, but rather is hiring or promoting the right leader and then letting the organization chew them up.

-โDonโt push too hard.โ
+โDonโt push too hard or be too different.โ

 “Don’t tell the truth too plainly.”